A Call to Action

 World Poverty Day aims to promote dialogue and understanding among people below the poverty line, the communities they live in and in the world community at large.
 It provides an opportunity to acknowledge the struggles of poor people and gives them a platform and audience to have their issues, needs and concerns heard.

-COVID-19 is reversing decades of progress made in the fight against destitution in low- and middle-income countries* around the world.
+The crisis is reversing decades of progress made in the fight against destitution in low- and middle-income countries* around the world.
+We’re already seeing signs of shortages among the families we serve, and it will only get worse.

 Malnutrition, starvation and chronic health issues are a serious and potentially life-threatening reality for children living in poverty, and food security has become a more severe risk for the poor.